willbamford/PolygonJS/README.md

 Ambient, Diffuse and Specular Lighting.

-	A good set of settings for a light source would be to set the Diffuse and Specular components to the colour of the light source, and the Ambient to the same colour - but at MUCH reduced intensity, 10% to 40% seems reasonable in most cases.
+	A good set of settings for a light source would be to set the Diffuse and Specular components to the colour of the light source, and the Ambient to the same colour - but at MUCH reduced intensity, 10% to 40% seems reasonable in most cases...
+For the glMaterial, it's usual to set the Ambient and Diffuse colours to the natural colour of the object and to put the Specular colour to white.
+The emission colour is generally black for objects that do not shine by their own light.
 [17]

 ### Credit